JulienGuilbaud/JulienGuilbaud/README.md

 I'm a passionate developer with experience in various programming languages and technologies.
 I enjoy solving complex problems and continually learning new things.

-- 🔭 I’m currently working on Ecommerce (Shopify, Odoo, Woocommerce) , ERP/CRM (Odoo) and CMS (Wordpress)
+- 🔭 I’m currently working on Ecommerce (Shopify, Odoo, Woocommerce), ERP/CRM (Odoo) and CMS (Wordpress)
-- 🌱 I’m currently learning Python Liquid Javascript ...
+- 🌱 I’m currently learning Python, Liquid, Javascript ...
-- 👯 I’m looking to collaborate on fun project
+- 👯 I’m looking to collaborate on fun projects
 - 💬 Ask me about Accessibility and Web development
 - 📫 How to reach me: [dev.guilbaud@gmail.com](mailto:dev.guilbaud@gmail.com)
 - ⚡ Fun fact: I'm passionate about all kinds of motor sports: snowmobiling, ATVs, UTVs, dirt bikes and off-road...